pietroid/synkronos/README.md

 # Synkronos

 Experimenting with generative art.
-The main goal of this experimentation project is to mix organic with artificial, digital with human.
+The main goal of this experimentation project is to mix organic with artificial, digital with human, art and technology.

-List of experiments
+# Experiments (WIP)

 ## Stars